-Growing up, I always enjoyed math.
-I initially focused my time on sports (hockey and bodybuilding), but once I realized that I had more talent for math, I leaned into it hard.
-In high school I self-studied MIT's undergraduate math/physics curriculum, completed two research projects at local IUSB and Notre Dame physics labs that improved acoustic and optical data transmission in particle detectors, worked as a Mathnasium instructor on evenings and weekends, wrote some expository material, and derived a nasty closed-form expression for decomposing a general rational expression into partial fractions.
-I wanted to create mathematical models to describe all physical, biological, economic, and social phenomena, starting with the brain (since understanding and improving human intelligence could speed up progress in other areas as well).
+Growing up in South Bend, Indiana, I always enjoyed math.
+I initially focused my time on sports, but once I realized that I had more talent and fun with math, I leaned into it hard.
+In high school I self-studied MIT's undergraduate math/physics curricula, completed two research projects at local physics labs that helped improve acoustic and optical acoustic and optical data transmission in particle detectors, worked as a Mathnasium instructor on evenings and weekends, and derived a nasty closed-form expression for decomposing a general rational expression into partial fractions (this was before I learned about the residue method).

 Thank you to the following people who have significantly impacted my life: